var77/telegram-channel-blog/README.md

 ```
 mix deps.get
+mix blog.compile
 mix phx.server
-cd priv/client && npm i && npm start
 ```
-> Then go to http://localhost:3000 and post something to your channel
+> Then go to http://localhost:4000 and post something to your channel

 > You can build your own client using API mentioned below